A reputable installer can be found on our consumer site www.getmeviewing.org.uk

 CAI members install all types of TV and radio antennas – including satellite dishes.
 They also network the signals from these antennas around the home or business.
 Many CAI members are also trained to install broadband, telephone communications systems as well as door access and CCTV.

-Initially ‘CAI plus’ was set up as a higher grade of membership for installers who complied with safe working at height certification and were background checked for reputability.
-Now all new applicants of the CAI since 2006 have to comply with ‘CAI plus’ criteria.
+'CAI plus’ was set up as a higher grade of membership for installers who completed safe working at height certification and DBS (Disclosure and Barring Service) checked.

 CAI members who have technical queries can use the online technical forum or can contact a member of our technical team by phone

 or online 'Technical Query

 ' form.
 Members must be logged-in to view the form.